open-phytoliths/open-phytoliths-website/content/en/post/20-07-22- OLS 5-Graduation/index.md

 To build a shared vision for the adoption and implementation of open science among phytolith researchers globally.

+*Written by Gabi Musaubach, with translation help from Celine Kerfant and Emma Karoune.*

 <!--more-->

 ![OLS 5 Group photo](https://github.com/open-phytoliths/open-phytoliths-website/blob/main/assets/media/image%20(1).png)